rapidsai/docs/install/install.md

    - All other images are Ubuntu `22.04`
 - All images are multiarch (x86_64 and ARM)
    - CUDA 12 is not yet supported when using Docker images on ARM architecture
+- The `Base` image starts in an ipython shell
+   - To run bash commands inside the ipython shell prefix the command with `!`
+   - To run the image without the ipython shell add `/bin/bash` to the end of the `docker run` command

 ### **pip Issues**